U-Motion: Learned Point Cloud Video Compression with U-Structured Temporal Context Generation: Methodology

-\paragraph{Latent Feature Encoder.} The encoder maps the current layer $p_l^{t}$ and the latent from the upper layer $f_{l+1}^{t}$ into the latent representation for the current layer $f_l^{t}$.
+\paragraph{Latent Feature Encoder.} The encoder in Fig. \ref{fig:overall} maps the current layer $p_l^{t}$ and the upper-layer latent $f_{l+1}^{t}$ into the latent representation for the current layer $f_l^{t}$.
 The same encoder is used to map $\hat{p}_l^{t-1}$ and $\hat{f}_{l+1}^{t-1}$ into $\hat{f}_l^{t-1}$.
-In contrast to Unicorn which blocks the latent from flowing between layers, our encoder fuses the higher layer's latent $f_{l+1}^{t}$, in the hope that the lower layer's latent representation encapsulate important information of the higher layers.
-The convolution indicated in this module refers to sparse convolution, as with all other modules of the entire network.
+In contrast to Unicorn, which blocks the latents from flowing between layers, our encoder uses both $p_l^{t}$ and $f_{l+1}^{t}$ to generate $f_l^{t}$, so that the coarser layer's latent encapsulates important information of the finer layers.
+We use sparse convolution for network construction, as with all other modules of the entire network (See supplementary).

-\paragraph{Attribute Reconstruction.} The reconstruction module recovers the colors in the $l$-th scale point cloud $\hat{p}_l^t$ based on the reconstructed latent $\hat{f}_l^t$ and lower scale's reconstruction $\hat{p}_{l-1}^t$.
-For attribute compression with geometry coordinates known, the network estimates a residual attribute $\Delta p_l^t$ every layer based on the concatenation of upsampled $\hat{p}_{l-1}^t$ and $\hat{f}_l^t$.
+\paragraph{Attribute Decoder.} We assume the geometry has been decoded losslessly and is known.
+The decoder module recovers the colors in the $l$-th scale $\hat{p}_l^t$ based on the reconstructed latent $\hat{f}_l^t$ and coarser scale's reconstruction $\hat{p}_{l-1}^t$.
+Specifically, the network estimates a residual attribute $\Delta p_l^t$ at every layer based on the concatenation of upsampled $\hat{p}_{l-1}^t$ and $\hat{f}_l^t$.
 The reconstruction is the sum of $\Delta p_l^t$ and the upsampled $\hat{p}_{l-1}^t$.
-The upsample of color is realized by trans-pooling.
+The upsample is realized by trans-pooling.